The Client-centred Blog

 It highlighted that 45% of people (see article for details of the research group) were not prepared to pay for financial advice.

-I would suggest that the people who do not want to pay for advice have never collaborated with a top-notch financial planner.
+However, it is also highly likely that those people who do not want to pay for advice have never collaborated with a top-notch financial planner.
 If they had then that 45% would shrink considerably.

 When people get crystal clear on what they most want in life and the things that have the most meaning for them, then they will often move heaven and earth to get it (How to successfully sell financial planning).